joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-24-family-devos-luke.md

 ## Christ Calls Us With the Gospel

-Luke 8:4-8 And when a great crowd was gathering and people from town after town came to him, he said in a parable, 5 “A sower went out to sow his seed.
-And as he sowed, some fell along the path and was trampled underfoot, and the birds of the air devoured it.
-6 And some fell on the rock, and as it grew up, it withered away, because it had no moisture.
-7 And some fell among thorns, and the thorns grew up with it and choked it.
-8 And some fell into good soil and grew and yielded a hundredfold.”
-As he said these things, he called out, “He who has ears to hear, let him hear.”
+Luke 8:4-8 (CSB) As a large crowd was gathering, and people were coming to Jesus from every town, he said in a parable,<sup> 5 </sup>“A sower went out to sow his seed.
+As he sowed, some seed fell along the path; it was trampled on, and the birds of the sky devoured it.<sup> 6 </sup>Other seed fell on the rock; when it grew up, it withered away, since it lacked moisture.<sup> 7 </sup>Other seed fell among thorns; the thorns grew up with it and choked it.<sup> 8 </sup>Still other seed fell on good ground; when it grew up, it produced fruit: a hundred times what was sown.”
+As he said this, he called out, “Let anyone who has ears to hear listen.”

 *When the gospel is preached, does it accomplish what God wants it to do?*

     Isaiah 55:10-11 (ESV)
     “For as the rain and the snow come down from heaven and do not return there but water the earth, making it bring forth and sprout,
-    giving seed to the sower and bread to the eater, 11 so shall my word be that goes out from my mouth;
+      giving seed to the sower and bread to the eater, so shall my word be that goes out from my mouth;
     it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it.

-Romans 1:16-17 (ESV) For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
-17 For in it the righteousness of God is revealed from faith for faith, as it is written, “The righteous shall live by faith.”
+Romans 1:16-17 (CSB) For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.<sup> 17 </sup>For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.

 -----

 ## Christ Calls Us By Giving Us New Hearts

-Luke 8:9-16 And when his disciples asked him what this parable meant, 10 he said, “To you it has been given to know the secrets of the kingdom of God, but for others they are in parables, so that ‘seeing they may not see, and hearing they may not understand.’
-11 Now the parable is this: The seed is the word of God.
-12 The ones along the path are those who have heard; then the devil comes and takes away the word from their hearts, so that they may not believe and be saved.
-13 And the ones on the rock are those who, when they hear the word, receive it with joy.
-But these have no root; they believe for a while, and in time of testing fall away.
-14 And as for what fell among the thorns, they are those who hear, but as they go on their way they are choked by the cares and riches and pleasures of life, and their fruit does not mature.
-15 As for that in the good soil, they are those who, hearing the word, hold it fast in an honest and good heart, and bear fruit with patience.
+Luke 8:9-15 (CSB) Then his disciples asked him, “What does this parable mean?”<sup> 10 </sup>So he said, “The secrets of the kingdom of God have been given for you to know, but to the rest it is in parables, so that
+    Looking they may not see,
+      and hearing they may not understand.

+<sup>11</sup> “This is the meaning of the parable: The seed is the word of God.<sup> 12 </sup>The seed along the path are those who have heard and then the devil comes and takes away the word from their hearts, so that they may not believe and be saved.<sup> 13 </sup>And the seed on the rock are those who, when they hear, receive the word with joy.
+Having no root, these believe for a while and fall away in a time of testing.<sup> 14 </sup>As for the seed that fell among thorns, these are the ones who, when they have heard, go on their way and are choked with worries, riches, and pleasures of life, and produce no mature fruit.<sup> 15 </sup>But the seed in the good ground—these are the ones who, having heard the word with an honest and good heart, hold on to it and by enduring, produce fruit.

 *What does God have to do in order for us to believe and trust in Him?*

-Ezekiel 36:25-27 (ESV) I will sprinkle clean water on you, and you shall be clean from all your uncleannesses, and from all your idols I will cleanse you.
-26 And I will give you a new heart, and a new spirit I will put within you.
-And I will remove the heart of stone from your flesh and give you a heart of flesh.
-27 And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules.
+Ezekiel 36:25-27 (CSB) I will also sprinkle clean water on you, and you will be clean.
+I will cleanse you from all your impurities and all your idols.<sup> 26 </sup>I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.<sup> 27 </sup>I will place my Spirit within you and cause you to follow my statutes and carefully observe my ordinances.

 -----

 ## Christ Calls Us By Shining Into the Darkness

-Luke 8:16-18 “No one after lighting a lamp covers it with a jar or puts it under a bed, but puts it on a stand, so that those who enter may see the light.
-17 For nothing is hidden that will not be made manifest, nor is anything secret that will not be known and come to light.
-18 Take care then how you hear, for to the one who has, more will be given, and from the one who has not, even what he thinks that he has will be taken away.”
+Luke 8:16-18 (CSB) “No one, after lighting a lamp, covers it with a basket or puts it under a bed, but puts it on a lampstand so that those who come in may see its light.<sup> 17 </sup>For nothing is concealed that won’t be revealed, and nothing hidden that won’t be made known and brought to light.<sup> 18 </sup>Therefore take care how you listen.
+For whoever has, more will be given to him; and whoever does not have, even what he thinks he has will be taken away from him.”

 *What happened when Christ became Man?*

-John 1:1-5 (ESV) In the beginning was the Word, and the Word was with God, and the Word was God.
-2 He was in the beginning with God.
-3 All things were made through him, and without him was not any thing made that was made.
-4 In him was life, and the life was the light of men.
-5 The light shines in the darkness, and the darkness has not overcome it.
+John 1:1-5 (CSB) In the beginning was the Word, and the Word was with God, and the Word was God.<sup> 2 </sup>He was with God in the beginning.<sup> 3 </sup>All things were created through him, and apart from him not one thing was created that has been created.<sup> 4 </sup>In him was life, and that life was the light of men.<sup> 5 </sup>That light shines in the darkness, and yet the darkness did not overcome it.

 -----

 ## Christ Calls Us To Be Co-Heirs

-Luke 8:19-21 Then his mother and his brothers came to him, but they could not reach him because of the crowd.
-20 And he was told, “Your mother and your brothers are standing outside, desiring to see you.”
-21 But he answered them, “My mother and my brothers are those who hear the word of God and do it.”
+Luke 8:19-21 (CSB) Then his mother and brothers came to him, but they could not meet with him because of the crowd.<sup> 20 </sup>He was told, “Your mother and your brothers are standing outside, wanting to see you.”
+<sup> 21 </sup>But he replied to them, “My mother and my brothers are those who hear and do the word of God.”

 *If you believe and trust in Christ, then who is our Oldest Brother?*

-Romans 8:14-17 (ESV) For all who are led by the Spirit of God are sons of God.
-15 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
-Father!”
-16 The Spirit himself bears witness with our spirit that we are children of God, 17 and if children, then heirs—heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.
+Romans 8:14-17 (CSB) For all those led by God’s Spirit are God’s sons.<sup> 15 </sup>For you did not receive a spirit of slavery to fall back into fear.
+Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”<sup> 16 </sup>The Spirit himself testifies together with our spirit that we are God’s children,<sup> 17 </sup>and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.

 -----

 ## Christ Calls Us While We Are in the World

-Luke 8:22-25 One day he got into a boat with his disciples, and he said to them, “Let us go across to the other side of the lake.”
-So they set out, 23 and as they sailed he fell asleep.
-And a windstorm came down on the lake, and they were filling with water and were in danger.
-24 And they went and woke him, saying, “Master, Master, we are perishing!”
-And he awoke and rebuked the wind and the raging waves, and they ceased, and there was a calm.
-25 He said to them, “Where is your faith?”
-And they were afraid, and they marveled, saying to one another, “Who then is this, that he commands even winds and water, and they obey him?”
+Luke 8:22-25 (CSB) One day he and his disciples got into a boat, and he told them, “Let’s cross over to the other side of the lake.”
+So they set out,<sup> 23 </sup>and as they were sailing he fell asleep.
+Then a fierce windstorm came down on the lake; they were being swamped and were in danger.<sup> 24 </sup>They came and woke him up, saying, “Master, Master, we’re going to die!”

+Then he got up and rebuked the wind and the raging waves.
+So they ceased, and there was a calm.<sup> 25 </sup>He said to them, “Where is your faith?”

+They were fearful and amazed, asking one another, “Who then is this?
+He commands even the winds and the waves, and they obey him!”

 *What is God in charge over?*